FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

 1. Create a user account

-First you need an account to submit samples to BioSamples.
-We recommend new users, or those planning to make downstream submissions to ENA, use the Webin Authentication service.
+First you need an account to submit samples to EMBL-EBI BioSamples database.
+We recommend new users, or those planning to make downstream submissions to ENA, to use the Webin Authentication service.
 You can create a Webin account using [Webin web interface](https://www.ebi.ac.uk/ena/submit/sra/#home).
 Please refer to [ENA documentation](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/registration.html) for more details about creating an account.

 2. Login to the system and get a JWT